akwohlgenant/akwohlgenant.github.io/_posts/2021-06-09-well_log_clustering_r.md

 ![](/images/2021-06-09-well_log_clustering_r/unnamed-chunk-3-1.png)<!-- -->

 Now I can take advantage of the `facet_wrap()` option in ggplot to plot each curve side-by-side.
-For this to work, I will need to have each curve name as a variable rather than as individual variables in separate columns.
-This can be accomplished using the `pivot_longer()` function, originally from the `tidyr` package, and included with `tidyverse`.
+For this to work, I will need to have all the curve names in a single column rather than as individual variables in separate columns.
+This feat can be accomplished using the `pivot_longer()` function, originally from the `tidyr` package, and included with `tidyverse`.

 With `pivot_longer`, I’ll be making the dataframe *longer* (more rows)